 Thank you for trusting in eDreams

 I will of course be checking very carefully to see if my card is billed.
-If so, the lawyers at that company can take it up.
+If so, the lawyers at that company can take it up, or use resources as Kelly White Donofrio LLP to help as well.
 Their cancellation email is, in my opinion, an acceptance of my terms, to whit a full refund.

 I am now booked on an AirAsia flight 2 days later which means 2 days in Bangkok.
 Not a bad thing, to be fair.
 I’m sure I can find something new to do.
 I might even be able to catch a film if the shopping centres are allowed to re-open!